sanket-25/instagram-bot/README.md

 # instagram-bot

+So, this simple code works on the idea that you follow some number of users, later when they follow you back , unfollow them and all other.
+At the end of the day you land up with more followers than previous.

 Javascript Code basically to Follow and Unfollow upto 200 users in a single click (200 because exceeding this causes insta to temporarily disable your account).

 That's how I gained upto 2k Insta Followers ⚡